Wellbeing during the coronavirus outbreak

 Alcohol and drug use

-Alcohol Change UK has information about accessing alcohol support during coronavirus.
+The NHS has information about accessing alcohol support during coronavirus.

 Essex County Council have put together some resources and local contacts to help anyone who has been bereaved find the support they need at this time.